 Problem Statement: The Spokane River has been the subject of toxics investigations for more than 20 years.
 The most recent assessment of the river noted that approximately half of the PCB inputs to the Spokane River are unaccounted for and the movement of PCB through the Spokane River Watershed is not well-understood.
 The SRRTTF desires to collect the necessary data needed to characterize the inputs of PCBs and dioxins to the Spokane River.
 This involves the collection of data in the Spokane Watershed in accordance with SRRTTF’s data collection strategy, and approved Quality Assurance Project Plan(s).
-(Phase 2 of the )
+(Phase 2 of the Technical Consultant Work Plan)

 Partner Organizations: